-In the meantime, here are some things I’ve learned in the past month about solo living:
+In the meantime, here are some tips I’ve picked up in the past month for thriving amidst solo living:

 1. Have people over to motivate yourself to clean.

 The first thing that happened upon my roommate’s departure was that my stuff went everywhere.
 My jacket went on the couch, my bags on the floor.
 And I had little motivation to clean anything.
-Then I hosted a dinner (wow, I’m so proud of myself), and despite being sick at the time, I scrubbed down everything from the stove to the floor.
+Then I hosted a dinner (I’m so proud of myself), and despite being sick at the time, I scrubbed down everything from the stove to the floor.
 I even cleaned the steps, which I don’t think I’ve ever done before.
-(Man did they need it.)
+(Man, did they need it.)

 2. Talk out loud to yourself to externally process.